Jarzka/stylefy/README.md

 - Define general, inheriting styles (such as text color, font etc.) by putting them in the root component of the app
 - Define how your style behaves in different modes, for example when a mouse is on top of an element using the style
 - Vendor prefixes, define which vendor prefixes are used and which properties should be prefixed
-- Media queries, define how your style looks different on various screen sizes
+- Media queries, define how your style looks on various screen sizes
 - Keyframes
 - Font-face
 - Feature queries (@supports)